vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/02-architectural-problems.md

 <!--
 Typically, this has resulted in very thin controllers, thin wrappers around a database or services, and then a very busy "domain" project which does pretty much everything.

-_Especially_ when we combine this with that approach of allowing our application layer to be aware of, and map to and from our presentation layer's DTOs &mdash; all of a sudden, we have those DTOs present in our _domain_ layer.
+_Especially_ when we combine this with the approach of allowing our application layer to be aware of, and map to and from our presentation layer's DTOs &mdash; all of a sudden, we have those DTOs present in our _domain_ layer.

 Even when things are kept relatively clean, we're relying on _individual developers_ to maintain boundaries instead of putting the appropriate guardrails in place.
 -->